derekmwright/htemel/README.md

-⚠️ This project is a **work in progress**, check back often and throw a ⭐ on it if you are interested!
+⚠️ This project is a **work in progress**.
+Check back often and give it a ⭐ if you're interested!

 # htemel

-Pronounced HTML, htemel is a library focused on generating documents for the web using pure Go functions and not a templating language.
-The library is being written in a way that makes it easy to extend and add additional functionality, or provide support for any custom web components you may have.
+Pronounced like "HTML," **htemel** is a Go library for generating web documents using pure Go functions, avoiding traditional templating languages.
+The library is designed for extensibility, making it easy to add custom functionality or support for bespoke web components.

 ## Installation

+To install htemel, run the following commands:

 ```shell
 go get github.com/derekmwright/htemel
 go get github.com/derekmwright/htemel/html
 ```

-## Examples
+## Example

-Using a `.` (dot) import on a namespaced element package helps readability, but it's not required.
+Using a `.` (dot) import for namespaced element packages improves readability but is optional.

 ### Basic Usage